IMF chief, Argentina flag path to new debt deal after G20 meet in Riyadh

 The IMF gave Argentina a $57 billion standby financing agreement in 2018, but that program was agreed by the previous government and has been essentially on ice since the election.

 The Argentine government said Guzman’s meeting with the IMF chief “deepened mutual understanding and set the stage for future talks”.
+It was not immediately clear when those talks would begin.

 Reporting by Andrea Shalal in Riyadh and Hugh Bronstein in Buenos Aires; Editing by Frances Kerry and Alex Richardson